6/26/2019

 Lisa Ellis

-Hi, good morning, guys.
-Can you talk a little bit about the investment focus areas for 2020?
-I mean, you've had terrific success now with the digital marketing, you should have sales initiatives, et cetera.
-You've got client base up retention up as you're looking out into 2020.
-What's the what's the next wave of investment areas?
+Hi.
+Good morning, guys.
+Can you talk a little bit about the investment-focused areas for 2020?
+I mean, you've had terrific success now with the digital marketing initiatives, sales initiatives, et cetera.
+You've got client base up, retention up.
+As you're looking out into 2020, what's the next wave of investment areas?

 speaker